kwatch/benry-ruby/benry-cmdopt/README.md

 ```

 * `optparse.rb` adds `-h` and `--help` options automatically, and
-  terminates current process when `-v` or `--version` specified in terminal.
+  terminates current process when `-h` or `--help` specified in terminal.
   It is hard to remove these options.

   On the other hand, `benry/cmdopt.rb` does not add these options.
-  benry/cmdopt.rb` does nothing extra.
+  `benry/cmdopt.rb` does nothing extra.

 ```ruby
 require 'optparse'